JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/psi_performance.md

 `getContainingFile()` and `getProject()` often can be computed once per task and then stored in fields or passed via parameters.

-Additionally, methods such as `getText()`, `getNode()`, or `getTextRange()`, need the AST, obtaining which can be quite an expensive operation, see next section.
+Additionally, methods such as `getText()`, `getNode()`, or `getTextRange()` require the AST, and accessing it can be an expensive operation, as explained in the next section.

 ## Avoid Using Many PSI Trees/Documents

 Avoid loading too many parsed trees or documents into memory at the same time.
 Ideally, only AST nodes from files open in the editor should be present in the memory.
-Everything else, even if it's needed for resolve/highlighting purposes, can be accessed via PSI interfaces, but its implementations should [use stubs](stub_indexes.md) underneath, which are less CPU- and memory-expensive.
+Everything else, even if it's necessary for resolve/highlighting purposes, can be accessed via PSI interfaces, but its implementations should [use stubs](stub_indexes.md) underneath, which are less CPU- and memory-expensive.

 If stubs don't suit your case well (e.g., the information you need is large and/or very rarely needed, or you're developing a plugin for a language whose PSI you don't control), you can create a [custom index or gist](indexing_and_psi_stubs.md).